 Old but efficient

-Excellent audio qualities, notwithstanding the age.
-A sampling frequency of 44.1 kHz with a frequency response from 20Hz to 20kHz.
-The harmonic distortion, an important value to evaluate the audio quality of a digital recorder, is of the 0,02%, at 1kHz.
-The signal-to-noise ratio is 96dB, a professional value.
+Sampling frequency of 44.1 kHz with frequency response from 20Hz to 20kHz.
+The harmonic distortion, an important value to evaluate the audio quality, is of the 0,02%, at 1kHz.
+The signal-to-noise ratio is 96dB.

 Mixer, inputs and outputs